grischpel/crunchyroll-simulcastcalendar/README.md

 5. Save the script.
 6. Visit the simulcast calendar page — the filters will be injected automatically.
 7. To update, replace the script content with a new version.
+(css files are not included in this install method)

 ---